-Instructor: Angela Cunningham
+Rendering Still Life Instructor: Angela Cunningham Materials list

-Welcome to Portrait Block-in class, this class is limited to drawing.
 We will be using graphite for all assignments for this class.
 Below please find my strong suggestions for drawing materials.

-There are a few "absolutely not" rules for this class.
+There are a few "absolutely not" rules for this class:

 No bristol, vellum or other cardstock weight paper.
 No newsprint.
 No toned paper.
 We are aiming for a high quality, high cotton content drawing paper.